tedsuo/ifrit/README.md

-/*
-A process model for go.
+# Ifrit - a process model for go.

 Ifrit is a small set of interfaces for composing single-purpose units of work into larger programs.
 Users divide their program into single purpose units of